bobvanluijt/ev-website/_pages/about-eveline.md

 ---
 layout: page
 title: About Eveline
-image: '/images/EVELINE.jpeg'
+image: '/images/EVELINEV.jpeg'
-image-copy: Eveline Vondeling
+image-copy: Eveline Vondeling in her Amsterdam office
 ---

 Eveline Vondeling trained as an artist at the [Rietveld Art academy](https://rietveldacademie.nl/) and exhibited internationally before turning to writing and curatorial practice.
 She holds a Master's Degree in Arts and Culture with a focus on Gender and Ethnicity from the University of Utrecht.
 Her research focuses on multisensority as a curatorial practice, and examines the act of curating as an artistic practice.